cpfaff/rbefdata_paper/paper/rbefdata.md

 single step.
 It returns a list object that keeps a data frame per list element containing a dataset of the proposal each (see blow).
 The function requires the ID of the proposal to work.
-The ID can be found in the URL of the proposal (see below).
+The ID can be found in the URL of the proposal (see box below).

 ```
 # the proposal URL shows the id is 90
 http://befdataproduction.biow.uni-leipzig.de/paperproposals/90
 ```